front-end-foundations/session1/readme.md

 }
 ```

-### Inline, In Page & External CSS
+### A Note on Inline CSS

 We've already seen the link tag and @import methods of adding css to our document.

+- As an external .CSS file via linking (HTML `<link>` tag)
+- As an external .CSS file via importing (CSS `@import` statements)

-Let's examine all the ways to add CSS to an HTML document:
+Here are some additional ways to add CSS to an HTML document:

 - Inline via the HTML `style=` attribute
 - In page via the HTML `<style>` tag

-- As an external .CSS file via linking (HTML `<link>` tag)
-- As an external .CSS file via importing (CSS `@import` statements)
+The style tag applies to a specific page only.
+Since we are coding a single page here we could have used a `<style>` block in the head of our document.

-Inline styles are inefficient:
+Inline styles are inefficient because they apply to a single element on a single page:

 ```html
 <p style="margin-top: 12px;"></p>